mmurphy384/pirl-microcredential-1/README.md

 </root>
 ```

 This smart contract will create a relationship between the authorizing agency's wallet address and the districts wallet address.
-This wil allow the district to add a micro-credentail along with supporting files for a particular educator.
+This wil allow the district to submit a micro-credentail review (including supporting files) for a particular educator.
 The authorizing agency will then review the work and see how it aligns to their best-practice specification.
 Once approved, the user will have a link they can share with anyone in the world, that validates they've received a worthy micro-credential from an established authorizing agency.

 ## Proposed Contract Files